Skip to content

 The gap between knowing phishing exists and recognizing it in your inbox under deadline pressure is enormous.
 That gap is where breaches happen.
 Effective exercises bridge it through realistic practice in safe environments.

-Free Security Awareness Training That Works (2026)
+Free Security Awareness Training: 12 Platforms Compared (2026)

 Free security awareness training - gift box representing free resources